 I’ve heard horror stories of interns working at companies where they aren’t valued and are treated less than everyone else.
 That’s not the case here.
 The people are friendly and are eager to help.
 When we first joined we were taken on an intern welcome lunch (we also go for monthly team lunches) and there’s a social committee that organizes monthly socials which are a great way to get to know your colleagues outside the office.
 We recently went fudge making, not something I thought I’d experience during my time here.

 This was my first software job and it’s set me up well.
 Working with a cutting-edge product, experienced developers, and learning a great deal in a friendly environment has been a wonderful experience.
-It being a paid internship was the cherry on top.
+That is is a paid internship was the cherry on top.

 If you’re thinking of applying, do it.
 You learn so much in three months and the time goes by so quickly.
 This internship teaches you different things that you can’t learn in class or a textbook.
 It gives you hands-on experience and gives you a great launchpad for your career.
 Also, you could leave knowing how to make fudge!